 Each app that you have made available either on the App Store or via TestFlight that uses any sort of encryption requires its own row.

 MMKT declares product to be a mass market product.
-See this page on the BIS website for more information.
+See this page on the BIS website for more information (Update: Seems this page has now been removed.
+Try the FAQ for more information).

 Filling out the Form: The Hard Way